-The Social Security Administration's Employment Tools for Veterans with Disabilities is a resource guide to help military veterans with a disability enter the workforce and find fulfilling employment.
+The Social Security Administration's Employment Tools for Veterans with Disabilities (PDF) is a resource guide to help military veterans with a disability enter the workforce and find fulfilling employment.

 USO Pathfinder is dedicated to providing transition programs to those exiting the military including personalized assistance and powerful on-demand tools.

 Hiring Our Heroes is a nationwide initiate to help veterans, transitioning service members, and military spouses find meaningful employment opportunities.

 Work It Daily's Using Military Experience on a Resume is a comprehensive overview of how to include your military experience on a civilian resume.

 Monster's Get Your Military Resume in Shape for a Civilian Job Search is an outline of how to utilize the military experience you have acquired to conduct a civilian job search.

 Zety offers guidelines on how to write about your military experience on a resume in a manner that markets you effectively for civilian occupations.

 Military.com has a job database that matches civilian positions to military job title and skillset.

 Illinois Troops to Teachers assists transitioning service members and veterans in beginning new careers as K-12 school teachers in public, charter, and Bureau of Indian Affairs schools.